karlo-kormanic/zavrsni_rad/README.md

 # QuizMe

-QuizMe is a web-application for creating, running and playing in quizes.
+QuizMe is a web-application for creating, running and participating in quizes.

 ![Homepage](src/app/images/home.png "Homepage")